droonga/droonga.org/reference/commands/search/index.md

 If a condition for grouping is given, then grouped result records will appear as the result, for following operations and the output.

-*Note: On the version {{ site.droonga_version }}, grouping of search results from a partitioned dataset possibly include multiple records with a same key, because merging of search results from partitioned dataset is not implemented yet.
-So you should use this feature only on datasets without partitionings, on the version {{ site.droonga_version }}.

 ##### Basic condition of grouping {#query-groupBy-string}

 A condition of grouping is given as a string of a column name or an expression.